-Phase I study
+Phase 1 study

-Cardiol received a No Objection Letter from Health Canada to conduct a Phase I study of the Corporation's pharmaceutically produced high concentration, pure cannabidiol formulation.
-The Corporation initiated the study in August 2020 and expects end results of the study in Q4 2020.
+Cardiol received a No Objection Letter from Health Canada to conduct a Phase 1 study of the Corporation's pharmaceutically produced high concentration, pure cannabidiol formulation.
+The Corporation plans to complete the study in H2, 2020.
 This timeline could be affected by the current COVID-19 pandemic (see "Risk Factors - COVID-19 pandemic" below).

-The Phase I study is designed to measure the pharmacokinetics (blood levels of drug) following single and multiple doses of the Corporation's extra strength 100mg/mL concentration pharmaceutical cannabidiol formulation in 52 healthy subjects, both in the fasting and fed states.
-The study will also measure standard safety parameters at escalating doses to help select the optimal dosing levels for the Corporation's planned international Phase II study in acute myocarditis, an inflammatory form of heart failure that represents a leading cause of sudden cardiac death in children and young adults.
+The Phase 1 study is designed to measure the pharmacokinetics (blood levels of drug) following single and multiple doses of the Corporation's extra strength 100mg/mL concentration pharmaceutical cannabidiol formulation in up to up to 55 healthy subjects, both in the fasting and fed states.
+The study will also measure standard safety parameters at escalating doses to help select the optimal dosing levels for the Corporation's planned international Phase 2 study in acute myocarditis, an inflammatory form of heart failure that represents a leading cause of sudden cardiac death in children and young adults.